logdna/logdna-agent/tools/README.md

 ### Environment Variables
 - `AWS_ACCESS_KEY`
 - `AWS_SECRET_KEY`
-- `GITHUB_API_TOKEN`
+- `GITHUB_TOKEN`

 ### Steps
 1. Compile the source code into the executable
 2. Package the executable into the RedHat package
-3. Create / Update the GitHub Release for the specified tag by uploading the RedHat package
+3. *Optionally*, Create / Update the GitHub Release for the specified tag by uploading the RedHat package
 4. Publish the RedHat package into the specified S3 bucket

 ## LogDNA Agent for Darwin Systems
-LogDNA Agent can be built and released for Darwin systems by running the `scripts/darwin.sh` script from the project directory:
+LogDNA Agent can be built and released for Darwin systems by running the `scripts/darwin.sh` script from the project directory: `bash tools/scripts/darwin.sh`.
+Versioning for Darwin Systems is tracked using [`logdna-agent.rb`](./files/darwin/logdna-agent.rb#L2).
-`bash tools/scripts/darwin.sh`

 ### Dependencies
 - `Node.js: v8.3.0` and `NPM: v5.3.0`